 Neptune’s for lunch is the best bet.
 It's set on the beach, open to the elements with seating fronting the ocean, and serves classic Mediterranean Rim cuisine.
 The menu is varied and naturally heavy on seafood, but it also has some of the best and spiciest jerk chicken ever.

 If you want to cool in the pool instead of the sea, there are five options, including a beachfront pool with a unique set up: a stone lounge with a fire pit that extends into the center of the pool, a great place to relax with friends.
 If that’s taken, there are many other fire pits scattered throughout the resort where you can warm up at night.

-Red Lane Spa is also here; for $80, I got a basic but very good massage, oily, aromatic and so relaxing I barely made it back to the beach to nap it off.
+Red Lane Spa is also here; you can get a basic but very good massage, oily, aromatic, and relaxing.

 Sandals is known for its “luxury-included amenities,” and here that includes glass-bottom boat rides, a Red Lane fitness center, stand-up paddle boarding, Hobie cat sailing and windsurfing, kayaking, day and night tennis, snorkeling, and scuba diving for certified divers.

 There are plenty of partying options as well, including themed cocktail parties, beach bonfires, live music, and dancing.
 It’s true you don’t have to be rich to vacation like you are.
 But at Sandals LaSource, you’ll at least feel like a million.